-2018 – Curating “Ocean Europet” by Ismar Cirkinagic in Collegium artisticum – Sarajevo in collaboration with Sanela Nuhanovic.
+2018 – Curating “Ocean Europe” by Ismar Cirkinagic in Collegium artisticum – Sarajevo in collaboration with Sanela Nuhanovic.

-The series consists of 50 conceptual photographic works, based on colors of European countries’ flags, which through artistic processing have become monochrome color areas.
-In Photoshop, the artist has calculated the average color of each flag, converting all recognizable color areas and forms of the flags, as well as their socially predetermined symbolism, into the monochrome void monoliths.
-The artworks are then produced through the traditional chemical developing process on photography paper.
+The series consists of 50 conceptual photographic works, based on the colours of European countries’ flags, which, through artistic processing, have become monochrome colour areas.
+In Photoshop, the artist has calculated the average colour of each flag, converting all recognisable colour areas and forms of the flags, as well as their socially predetermined symbolism, into monochrome void monoliths.
+The artworks are then produced through the traditional chemical developing process on photographic paper.
 We could thus say that this work technically belongs to the tradition of camera-less photography.

-To “clean” the flags and their by removing national symbols from their appearances is an artistic removal of the structures that underpin a national feeling.
-This transformation is inspired by a so-called oceanic feeling – a short and intense psychological experience, where an individual feels united with the world and where the boundaries of the ego are erased, as well as a subjective perception of the world.
-It is a moment of spiritual sublimity emerged as a product of triumphal experiences of eternity, in which all existential doubts are gone.
+To ‘clean’ the flags is an artistic removal of the structures that underpin national feeling.
+This transformation is inspired by a so-called ‘oceanic feeling’ – a short and intense psychological experience, where an individual feels united with the world and where the boundaries of the ego are erased, as well as a subjective perception of the world.
+It is a spiritually sublime moment emerging as a product of triumphal experiences of eternity, in which all existential doubts are gone.

-The work thus expands the understanding of belonging by confronting the concept of constructed national feeling (symbolically binding us to a demarcated country) with an open and universal sense of belonging (which in extreme cases occurs as “oceanic feeling” with a glimpse of the absolute).
+The work thus expands the understanding of belonging by confronting the concept of constructed national feeling (symbolically binding us to a demarcated country) with an open and universal sense of belonging (which in extreme cases occurs as an ‘oceanic feeling’ with a glimpse of the absolute).

-This concept is reflecting the artist’s negative attitudes towards the nationalistic political tendencies within the European society today
+This concept reflects the artist’s negative attitudes towards the nationalistic political tendencies within European society today.

 He says: In time of crisis, when stratification of society is accompanied by decadence manifested through media and consumerism, and where xenophobia and Islamophobia are not marginal phenomena, but political mainstream, the flags are nothing more than primitive objects for accumulation of national patriotic feelings and as such used by the elite for cultivation of narrow-minded and primitive points of view on a far wider and more complex world condition that surrounds us.
 This process of “spiritual purification” which extends in the existing political constellations, carries in its own way a seed of anarchist thought.

-By questioning the nation-state concept opens up for new significant topics such as the notion of borders, ethnicity, and religion; all of which have a direct connotation to the Balkan civil war in the 90’s.
-Therefore, it seems both meaningful and important to present this exhibition in Sarajevo to an audience whose lives have been so influenced by mechanisms governed by exactly these nationalist polarizations.
-A country, which unfortunately still has not found a functional governmental system: The Dayton Peace Agreement, which was introduced as a solution to stop the war, has now become a permanent state of stagnation where the two entities (Federation of Bosnia-Herzegovina and Republika Srpska) present incompatible visions and mission for the country.
-The ”ethnocratic model” imposed on Bosnia and Herzegovina by the Dayton Peace Agreement does not only makes the sociopolitical development more difficult, but ironically enough prevents the process of democratic consolidation itself.
+Questioning the nation-state concept opens up new significant topics, such as the notion of borders, ethnicity, and religion; all of which have a direct relationship with the Balkan civil war in the 90s.
+Therefore, it seems both meaningful and important to present this exhibition in Sarajevo to an audience whose lives have been so influenced by mechanisms governed by exactly these nationalist polarisations: a country that, unfortunately, still has no functional governmental system.
+The Dayton Peace Agreement, which was introduced as a solution to stop the war, has now become a permanent state of stagnation, where the two entities (Federation of Bosnia-Herzegovina and Republika Srpska) present incompatible visions and missions for the country.
+The ‘ethnocratic model’ imposed on Bosnia and Herzegovina by the Dayton Peace Agreement not only makes socio-political development more difficult, but ironically actually prevents the process of democratic consolidation.

-Comparing the reaction of the audience in the two countries where Ismar Cirkinagic lives, is of a significant relevance since the artist’s practice exactly deals with the cultural and ideological translations created in his being between two cultures.
+Comparing the reaction of the audience in the two countries where Ismar Cirkinagic lives is of significance, since the artist’s practice often deals with the cultural and ideological translations created from his being between two cultures.

-Such capitalistic sociopolitical system based on property requires, of course, control and regulations, which raises thus the question of the authority.
+Such a capitalistic socio-political system based on property requires, of course, control and regulations, which raises the question of authority.
+José Oiticica says:..
 José Oiticica says:..authority has a double purpose: a – to defend proprietors against non-proprietors, b – to regulate competition amongst proprietors.
 Nevertheless, in a society without private property there are no proprietors, there are no owners, so there is no need for a department to defend proprietors.
 The double purpose of authority disappears, so authority and State also vanish.
 Once property disappears the economic aspect obviously also of State disappears.

-As a natural counterpoint to the concept of authority is the one of freedom which anarchist doctrine explains in a following way.
+A natural counterpoint to the concept of authority is that of freedom, which anarchist doctrine explains in the following way.

 As Dr. Mirjam Rajner explains: Faced at home with an atmosphere of despair caused by poverty and political stagnation and acutely aware of the dangers that the spread of Fascism and Nazism meant for the liberal-minded Europeans, they, soon joined by the local Jewish and non-Jewish leftist artists, opted for an avant-garde inspired action.
 Hoping to bring to Sarajevo some of the live, avant-garde and artistic atmosphere characteristic of Prague of the 1930s, filled with leftist émigré artists and writers, they formed a “synthetic theater” named Collegium Artisticum.
 It was inspired by Dorival 38, a similar Prague avant-garde theater founded and directed by the Czech poet, journalist, musician and actor, Emil František Burian (himself influenced by the post-revolutionary work of the famous Russian theater directors, Vsevolod Meyerkhold and Alexander Tairov).
 Sarajevo’s group that continued its activities until the early 1941 and the very outbreak of the WWII in Yugoslavia, united music, pantomime, architecture, painting, film, drama and poetry.
 In addition, the members organized exhibitions and held public lectures, all of which were meant to raise the awareness of the upcoming danger and offer solutions steeped in anti-Fascism, leftism and communism.

-Finally, it should be mentioned that the exhibition fits very well with Collegium artisticum’s architecture with more than 50 m long unbroken wall space.
-As earlier mentioned, the artworks were originally produced for the Esbjerg Art Museum, but it is only during the display at Collegium artisticum’s open space without any divisions, that all approx. 50 works from the series will be visible at once, – which is of great importance to the exhibition, which, by the nature of monochrome monolith-like works, is based on both visual and physical total experience.
+Finally, it should be mentioned that the exhibition fits very well with Collegium Artisticum’s architecture, with its more than 50 m long unbroken wall space.
+As mentioned earlier, the artworks were originally produced for the Esbjerg Art Museum, but it is only during the display at Collegium Artisticum’s open space, without divisions, that all 50 works from the series will be visible at once – of great importance to the exhibition, which, by the nature of its monochrome monolith-like works, is based on both a visual and a physical total experience.

 Ismar Cirkinagic, 1973